elysiandb/elysiandb/README.md

 Advanced query system with logical operators, nested filters, array traversal, and deterministic caching

-High performance in memory datastore with sharding, optional TTL, and crash recovery
+High-performance datastore with lazy indexing and predictable execution

-Automatic indexing built lazily on first sort

-Schema inference with optional strict validation and manual overrides
+Optional strict schema validation with manual overrides

 Nested entity creation and linking using simple JSON conventions

-Built in authentication with token, basic, or user based modes
+Built-in authentication with token, basic, or user-based modes

 Access control lists enforced at the API level